IsmailM/Introgression-Tutorial/README.md

 * **Tracer:** Run convergence of BEAST analyses can be assessed most easily with the software Tracer.
 Even though Tracer was originally developed together with BEAST by the same authors, it is not part of the BEAST package but comes as a separate download and is available from [http://tree.bio.ed.ac.uk/software/tracer/](http://tree.bio.ed.ac.uk/software/tracer/).

+* **FigTree:** Another tool of the BEAST family that comes as a separate download is the tree viewing software FigTree.
+It can be downloaded from [http://tree.bio.ed.ac.uk/software/figtree/](http://tree.bio.ed.ac.uk/software/figtree/).

 * **PhyloNet:** The latest binary jar file of the software PhyloNet can be downloaded from [http://bioinfo.cs.rice.edu/phylonet](http://bioinfo.cs.rice.edu/phylonet), which should run on all operating systems.
 After download, the file should be placed in a directory that can easily be accessed from the command line.

 ## Identification of genomic regions for phylogenetic inference